lefteri28-afk/digital-penny-bin/README.md

 DPB - Digital Penny Bin

+What is it?

+DPB is a digital version of the classic "give a penny / take a penny" tray found next to cash registers.
+Instead of a plastic bin, the change is stored in a shared ledger and used to conduct cashless micro-transactions at the point-of-sale.

-A settlement-free fractional-value pooling system for heterogeneous point-of-sale networks.
+In essence, DPB provides a settlement-free fractional-value pooling system for heterogeneous point-of-sale networks.

 Status: Early / pre-production.